williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 #### Verify Duo Factor
 {:.api .api-operation}

 Verification of the Duo factor is implemented as an integration with Duo widget.
-The process is very similar to the  [enrollment](#full-page-example-for-duo-enrollment) where the widget is embedded in iframe - "duo_iframe".
+The process is very similar to the  [enrollment](#full-page-example-for-duo-enrollment) where the widget is embedded in an iframe - "duo_iframe".
 Verification starts with request to the Okta API, then continues with a Duo widget that handles the actual verification.
 We need to pass the state token as hidden object in "duo_form".
 The authentication completes with call to [poll link](#verification-poll-request-example) to verify the state and obtain session token.

 ##### Request Example
 {:.api .api-request .api-request-example}